 Tourism means multiculturalism and multiculturalism means translation.
-Can a “gastronomic hotel” present their main product (their menu) in only one language, considering that it is a hotel and that tourists go to that hotel precisely because of its culinary offer?
+Can a “gastronomic hotel” present their main product (their menu) in only one language?
+If we consider that it is a hotel and that tourists go to that hotel precisely because of its culinary offer?
 Absolutely not.
 And they can’t just take a shortcut by using Google Translate.
 It’s a good time to remember the post in which we talked about how important it is to translate restaurant menus well.

 The cultural aspect of the names of dishes is enormous, whether it is in Spanish, Catalan, French or any other language.
 And the nuances can also be definitive to determine if the dish you have in the menu is one thing or another.
 We’re not even going to talk about those literal, funny and even pathetic translations that inhabit restaurant boards all around the globe, like Octopus to the Party for Polbo á Feira (god forbid), rather the type of translations that are very subtle and require a professional performance from start to finish.